rayzkaunda/datarigs.github.io/_posts/2019-02-26-part_2_building-and-deploying-a-machine-learning-model-to-predict-a-diabetic-patients-hospital-length-of-stay-on-aws.md

 * The data is then will invoke a Lambda function which will call the Sagemaker endpoint to provide a prediction.
 * Through the same Lambda function Sagemaker provides the output prediction to the client application.

-###Create a model
+### Create a model
 I already created a trained my model and saved the artifacts to an S3 bucket.In the AWS console go to Sagemaker select models and chose the model you trained. in my case I'll select my pre-trained model.
+Next you click on create endpoint.

 <img src="{{ site.url }}{{ site.baseurl }}/images/d-patients/serverless-frontend-sagemaker.jpeg">